 But something isn’t quite right.
 You started out with a plan, but it’s not working.
 And you can’t quite put your finger on the exact reason your brand plan is failing your business.

-Never fear … today’s post will help.
-Chances are there’s one or two things that are off track.
-Once you’ve got them working again, your brand will be where you want it to be.
+Never fear … today’s article will help.
+Chances are there are one or two things that are off track.
+Once you’ve got them working again, your brand will start doing its job — to create a recognizable industry-leading business.

-Read on to see if you can figure out where your brand isn’t working.
+Read on so you can figure out where your brand isn’t working.

-1. Truth is, you don’t have a plan
+1. Truth is, you don’t have a brand plan

 That’s right — written.